JoshuaMichaelHall-Tech/terminal-setup/README.md

   - For example, use `rubylsp` (not `ruby_lsp`) and `tsserver` (for TypeScript).
 - **Font Rendering**: Some terminals may have issues displaying Nerd Font icons.
 Make sure you've properly configured your terminal to use the JetBrainsMono Nerd Font.
 - **Language Server Installation**: Some language servers may require additional dependencies like Node.js or npm.
 Check the Mason UI (`:Mason` in Neovim) for details.
+- **Zsh Configuration**: If you have existing Zsh customizations, you may need to merge them with this setup's configuration.

 ## Screenshots